Huy-Ngo/temp-mail/test_server/README.md

 The server upon receiving the email from the client will send a POST request to the API to save the mail to the database.

-There hasn't been a script for viewing email yet.